Fermented foods have come back into fashion in the last few years and I can hear our gut raising a 'Hallelujah'!

 Kimchi is a traditional delicacy and spicy, fermented Korean dish made from vegetables (primarily cabbage), spices and seasoning.
 It’s known to improve cardiovascular and digestive health.
 It has high levels of antioxidants that reduce the risk of serious health conditions such as cancer, diabetes, obesity, and gastric ulcers.
 It is beneficial to both your digestive tract and immune system.
 Traditionally (dates back to the 7th century) it was produced by leaving glass jars of vegetables to ferment underground for months at a time.

 Raw cheeses are made with milk that hasn’t been pasteurised.
-Soft cheeses made from goat, sheep or A2 cows milk are particularly high in probiotics including thermophillus, bifudus, bulgaricus, and acidophilus.
-Probiotics benefits include healing digestive issues, neurological disorders, and mental health problems; plus, probiotics boost the immune system and destroy harmful bacteria.
+Soft cheeses made from goat, sheep or A2 cow's milk are particularly high in probiotics, including thermophillus, bifidus, bulgaricus, and acidophilus.
+The benefits of probiotics include healing digestive issues, neurological disorders, and mental health problems; plus, probiotics boost the immune system and destroy harmful bacteria.